Home

 http://www.bolexrepair.com

-or you can do a Google search on Energizer 357 Silver Oxide Cell.
-Cost is approximately $3-5.00 plus postage.
+Cost of a replacement battery is approximately $3-5.00 plus postage.
 Try local stores also.
 You'll pay tax, but save on postage.

 COMMON BOLEX CAMERA PROBLEMS